Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Basically, a function is a set of statements that performs a task or calculates and return a value.
 Functions are defined using the function keyword, followed by a name and a block of statements enclosed in curly braces Once defined, a function can be called or invoked by its name.

 **15.What is Callback function?**
-- A callback is a function that is passed as an argument to another function, and is called after the main function has finished its execution.
+- A callback is a function that is passed as an argument to another function, and it is executed after the completion of the main function..
 ```
 function show(sum) {
   alert('i am show function'+sum);